sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 ### Ignoring Warnings Where Appropriate

-To prevent warnings generation for the parts of our code that were not documented with XL comments we already added this section to to project file:
+To prevent warnings generation for the parts of our code that were not documented with XML comments we already added this section to our project file:

 ```xml
 <NoWarn>$(NoWarn);1591</NoWarn>